 Johnston knew, after learning of Lee’s surrender, that continuing the war was futile.
 Sherman’s army had been pushing Johnston’s army north from Savannah, Georgia, since the beginning of the year.
 Johnston’s troops had enjoyed a temporary success with a surprise attack against a wing of Sherman’s army at Bentonville, North Carolina, on March 19.
 But the Union army’s superiority in numbers had turned the tide.
-Johnston knew the total defeat of his army was inevitable now that he couldn’t unite his army with Lee’s, and the Union troops which had been fighting Lee could join Sherman’s troops.
+Johnston knew that if he couldn’t unite his army with Lee’s, the total defeat of his army was inevitable, especially since the Union troops which had been fighting Lee would now join Sherman.

 So, despite Confederate President Jefferson Davis’s desire to continue the war, Johnston informed Sherman that he was willing to discuss a surrender.
 Their first meeting at Bennett Place took place on April 17, during which Sherman informed Johnston that Abraham Lincoln had been assassinated by Confederate terrorist John Wilkes Booth.
 The two generals signed surrender papers on April 18, but on April 24 U.S. Lieutenant General Ulysses S. Grant arrived and informed Sherman the agreement had been rejected in Washington, D.C., because it included some political concessions sought by Davis.

 The generals met again on April 26 and Johnston agreed to a revised surrender agreement that was solely focused on military issues.
 Jefferson Davis, unable to accept reality, considered Johnston’s surrender to be a traitorous act and kicked him out of what little remained of the Confederate army on May 2.
 (Davis wasn’t captured by Union troops until May 10.)